Legovers, Pinchbum & more; Eccentric Traditions Everywhere – ‘Tis The Merry Month of May!

 It’s possibly named after the Greek goddess Maia.
 But the Roman poet Ovid said that May is for the Maiores, the Elders, and June is for the Iuniores, the Young People.

 The Druids believed that Mayday divided the year in half and was the first day of Summer.
 Men and their girlfriends leapt through bonfires for good luck.

-Flora, the Roman Goddess of fruit and flowers, was celebrated from the 28th April-2nd May.
+Flora, the Roman Goddess of fruit and flowers, (not the margarine!) was celebrated from the 28th April-2nd May.

 Apparently ancient Babylon had Maypoles woven with ribbons and girls danced round them to encourage fertility.
 This is denied by some people, who insist that John Ruskin invented the beribboned Maypole in the 19th century.

 May 1st became the Feast of St Joseph the Worker and the whole month is dedicated to the Blessed Virgin Mary.

 May’s birthstone is the emerald, which means love or success.

 The lily of the valley is the birth flower.

 Every village had a Maypole in the Middle Ages.
 Mayday, or Garland Day, celebrated the first day of summer.
 It was a convenient day for a holiday after long, hard days of intensive farming throughout the Spring.
 Bringing the Maypole in from the woods was often a raucous affair, with some extra private celebrations taking place in the woods!

 Many unique, and eccentric, customs have evolved in May, and they’re still evolving.